omkarcloud/google-maps-scraper/README.md

 ## Love It?
 [Star It ⭐!](https://github.com/omkarcloud/google-maps-scraper)

-Become my star hero by giving us a star ⭐ on GitHub!
+Star the repo ⭐ and become a star hero!

 It's just 1 click, but it means the world to me.